 The time before an article will be freely available to the public is typically called the embargo period.

 For the DOE, there is a 12-month embargo from date of publication.
-Please note that the DOE refers to this as an "administrative period".
+Please note that the DOE refers to this as an "administrative interval".